Investigation of Efimov Features and Universality in $^{87}$Rb-$^{40}$K Mixtures with finite-range interaction: Results and Discussion

-Fig.\;\ref{fig3a} shows the cross section for $^{40}$K + $^{87}$Rb$^{87}$Rb elastic scattering as a function of $^{87}$Rb-$^{40}$K scattering length at the negative side of the Feshbach resonance.
-A peak at approximately $a_{\scriptscriptstyle\textsl{RbK}}= - 155\,a_{0}$ is shown.
+In this section, our focus is on the scenario where $^{87}$Rb-$^{87}$Rb exhibits a finite positive scattering length of $100\,a_{0}$, while simultaneously varying the Rb-K scattering length on the negative side of the Feshbach resonance.
+The objective is to conduct comprehensive calculations involving cross-section, atom-dimer scattering length denoted by $a_{ad}$ for $^{40}$K-$^{87}$Rb$^{87}$Rb, and the energy of three-body bound states.
+We employ basis sets with $N_{\theta}=168$ and $N_{\phi}=434$, ensuring the potential curves maintain at least six significant digits.
+Our computational setup utilizes approximately $10$ channels and $349$ sectors distributed across a range from $\rho = 18\, a_{0}$ to $\rho = 3100\, a_{0}$.
+Notably, the matching procedure in this section employs asymptotic wave functions expressed in rotated Jacobi coordinates, a technique known to enhance the convergence of observables concerning the matching distance $\rho_{m}$\,\cite{cyzhao2022}.
+In present calculations, we achieve the convergence of atom-dimer scattering lengths at $\rho_{m} = 2974\,a_{0}$.
+Fig.\,\ref{fig2a} illustrates the cross sections for elastic scattering of $^{40}$K + $^{87}$Rb$^{87}$Rb as a function of the $^{87}$Rb-$^{40}$K scattering length on the negative side of the Feshbach resonance.
+An evident peak is observed at approximately $a_{\scriptscriptstyle\textsl{RbK}}= - 155\,a_{0}$.
 We interpret the peak as being caused by the appearance of a three-body bound state at the atom-dimer threshold ($^{40}$K + $^{87}$Rb$^{87}$Rb).
 Owing to the presence of the near-threshold trimer state, the atom-dimer scattering length is expected to diverge.
-As illustrated in Fig.\;\ref{fig3b}, the $^{40}$K + $^{87}$Rb$^{87}$Rb elastic scattering lengths $a_{ad}$ are divergent at the same Rb-K scattering length value.
-A schematic diagram of the relevant three-body energy spectrum as a function of Rb-K scattering length is shown in Fig.\;\ref{fig3c}, illustrating the energies of trimer states (the blue solid curve) and atom-dimer thresholds (the red dashed curve).
-The energy spectrum gives clear signatures at the threshold locations, which are consistent with the peaks of the cross section as well as the divergence position of the atom-dimer scattering length.
-Thus, intriguing questions are whether the obtained three-body bound state supported by the lowest hyperspherical potential curve is an Efimov state, and whether it is related to the observed atom-dimer resonance on the positive Rb-K scattering length (or emerges from it).
-It is known that Efimov states have universal properties that generally require scattering lengths much larger than $r_{\scriptscriptstyle\textsl{vdW}}$ and energies much smaller than $E_{\scriptscriptstyle\textsl{vdW}}$.
+As illustrated in Fig.\,\ref{fig2b}, the $^{40}$K + $^{87}$Rb$^{87}$Rb elastic scattering lengths $a_{ad}$ are divergent at the same Rb-K scattering length value.
+A diagram of the relevant three-body energy spectrum as a function of Rb-K scattering length is shown in Fig.\,\ref{fig2c}, illustrating the energies of trimer states (the blue solid curve) and atom-dimer thresholds (the red dashed curve).
+The energy spectrum gives clear signatures at the threshold locations, which are consistent with the peak of the cross section as well as the divergence position of the atom-dimer scattering length.
+Hence, intriguing questions arise regarding whether the obtained three-body bound state, supported by the lowest hyperspherical potential curve, corresponds to an Efimov state and its connection to the observed atom-dimer resonance at positive Rb-K scattering lengths (or if it emerges from it).
+It is well-known that Efimov states possess universal properties that typically require scattering lengths significantly larger than van der Waals length $r_{\scriptscriptstyle\textsl{vdW}}$ and energies much smaller than the corresponding energy $E_{\scriptscriptstyle\textsl{vdW}}$.
 The Rb-Rb-K system can be characterized by a length $r_{\scriptscriptstyle\textsl{vdW,RbRb}}=83\,a_{0}$ and a corresponding energy $E_{\scriptscriptstyle\textsl{vdW,RbRb}}= 9.25\times 10^{-10}$ a.u.
 The three-body state is located at $|a_{\scriptscriptstyle\textsl{vdW,RbK}}|= 155\, a_{0}< 2\, r_{\scriptscriptstyle\textsl{vdW,RbRb}} $, with a binding energy larger than $E_{\scriptscriptstyle\textsl{vdW,RbRb}}$ by one order of magnitude.
-Thus, the three-body state is not an Efimov state, nor is it related to the Efimov resonance in the positive Rb-K scattering length.
-Analogous to a typical two-body Feshbach resonance, such a three-body bound state could offer the possibility to tune the atom-dimer interaction from attractive to repulsive with the atomic two-body scattering length tuned at small range adjustment.
+Therefore, the three-body state does not qualify as an Efimov state and the existence of two Efimov branches is ruled out.